European-XFEL/Karabo/doc/concepts/general_concepts.rst

 Device servers are the hosts for Karabo devices.
 They are responsible for loading the device code and running the device in an event loop, i.e. keeping it live and available to the distributed system.
-Device servers come in three flavors: C++, Python and middle- layer device servers.
-In addition to the user instantiated devices Karabo auxilary devices are run on device servers.
+Device servers come in three flavors: C++, Python and middle-layer device servers.
+In addition to the user instantiated devices Karabo auxiliary devices are run on device servers.
 These are:

 - the data logging service (see Section :ref:`data_logging`)